krakos-afk/econtract_api/README.md

 Ensure a PostgreSQL database is available and your DATABASE_URL is correctly set before running.

-## Testing
-Add unit tests via your preferred C++ test framework (e.g., Catch2, GoogleTest) under a tests/ directory and wire up a test target in the Makefile.

 ## Security
 - Validate and sanitize all inputs in the API layer